Disclosure

 These tips will help you plan for general tax-free investing, no matter which of the above options you feel is best for your portfolio.

 To save for retirement, you need a strategy that works for you.
-Sure, there are big ideas to live by, like the 50/30/20 rule to manage your expenses and investments as a percentage of your income.
-But outside of that, your investment strategy should focus on what will grow your nest egg.
+Sure, there are big ideas to live by, like the 50/30/20 rule to manage your expenses and make sure enough cash is going into investments.
+Beyond that, your investment strategy should focus on what will grow your nest egg while eliminating unnecessary taxes and fees.

 Playbook helps you take the guesswork out of investing with an automated approach that adapts to your life changes and grows with you.
 That way, you can spend more time focusing on what matters and less time worrying about taking advantage of the right tax credits.